remigerme/remigerme.xyz/README.md

 Thanks to [Vereis](https://github.com/Vereis) for the CSS theme.
 As of July 2025, the [original repo](https://github.com/Vereis/generic.css) is no longer available.

+> [!NOTE]
+> The homepage was moved to be hosted using github pages, a more reliable host provider than my personal infra.

 ## Frequent problems

 If HTTPS certificates are self-signed, make sure to run `chmod 600 letsencrypt/acme.json` (happens frequently after a `git pull`).